meltwater/node-examplr/README.md

 - `examples`: Object of examples to register.
 - `envVars`: Array of environment variables to read into options.
 - `defaultOptions`: Object of default options to pass to examples.
-- `createLogger`: Custom function use for creating the logger.
 - `logSerializers`: Log `serializers` to pass to `createLogger`.
+- `logFilters`: Object of named log filters (available via `logFilter`).
+- `createLogger`: Custom function to use for creating the logger.

 #### `runExample({local})`